image

 icon

-Lupus Series: Treatment with Anifrolumab (Saphnelo)
+Lupus Series: Julie’s Story on treatment with Anifrolumab

 Julie shares her personal story of resilience, struggle and perseverance with Lupus.
 She has Systemic Lupus, Cutaneous Lupus and CNS Lupus.
 Julie was one of the first patients in Australia to receive the new Lupus treatment, Anifrolumab (Saphnelo).
 She talks about her journey on the treatment and shares her optimism with the results, and hope for people battling autoimmune conditions.